kokosing/git-gifi/README.md

 Concept of queue comes from [Mercurial Queues](http://hgbook.red-bean.com/read/managing-change-with-mercurial-queues.html).
 However this implementation is much simplier (git stash based).
 You can push (with **gifi push**) your commit on the queue (into git stash) and then pop (with **git pop**) it from the queue to your workspace.

 ### Feature
-It is a simpliified version of [gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).
+It is a simplified version of [gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).
 It is well suited to the case where you and your team work always on the same branch called *master* (no *develop* branch).
 For each feature you create a *feature branch* wich then is merged into *master*.
 Releases are just tagged commits in *master*.

 	git feature-start new_feature
 	git add new_feature.code